New Student Registration and Orientation at Spring Valley in Glenwood Springs

 What if I can't attend any New Student Registration Session due to extenuating circumstances?

 This is a very rare occurrence; students are required to attend New Student Registration in order to take classes at CMC.
-We try to space the NSR sessions throughout the summer to accommodate everyone's schedule.
-We even have an NSR session scheduled right before classes start.
-If you feel you have an extenuating circumstance, please contact Vicky Valentine and a decision will be made on a case-by-case basis.
+If you feel you have an extenuating circumstance, please contact Rachel Fritz and a decision will be made on a case-by-case basis.